Glena Cottage Ireland Queen Victoria

 *Note I sent this to magazine editor Mr. Turlough McConnell in Ireland.
 Maybe if I was a better writer he would have responded….lol.
 I thought this should be front page news as I was beside myself discovering the scenes on the desk in my living room.

 *Notes from Northern Ireland Investment Conference w/ OnlineAuction.com.

 I wasn’t supposed to bring my camera….ooops!
 Greeted Ian Paisley, loved his testimony!
-He talked of being in prison and his beliefs in God.
+He talked about being in prison and his beliefs in God.
 I got lost trying to find the “Cloak Room” Secretary of state showed me the way.
-Stayed in famous Europa, 12 story hotel in Belfast.
+Stayed in the famous Europa, 12 story hotel in Belfast.
 The most bombed hotel in Europe bombed 16 times.
-Went to Queens University founded by Queen Victoria, The Bush mills Inn, Stormont Parliament for lunch, Transport museum conference.
+Went to Queens University founded by Queen Victoria, The Bush Mills Inn, Stormont Parliament for lunch, Transport museum conference.